brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 When it enters this state, it `invoke`s the source (src) service called `acquireLock`.
-In our case, service calls are async functions that when resolved successfully will use the `onDone` transition and will move to the `target` state, in our case, it will move to `working`.
+In our case, service calls are async functions that when resolved successfully will use the `onDone` transition and will move to the `target` state, which in this case is `working`.

 If the promise returned by this callback rejects, it will enter the `onError` block and will transition to the `waiting_to_acquire_lock` state.

 Let's have a look at the `working` state [here](https://github.com/brunojppb/node-distributed-lock/blob/main/app/worker/machine.ts#L105-L114):